pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 Here is our order to `fetch`, let's make a list:

 1. make a network request to URL
-2. send the response if you get a HTTP response
+2. send the response if you get an HTTP response
 3. throw an error if there is a network error
 4. this goes without saying, but I'll handle what to do with your response/error.